fbpx

 You can jump around using the links below:

-How much can you make selling insurance?
+- How much money can you make selling insurance?

-Many Americans find themselves trapped in the rat race, where it feels like they pay everyone else first.
 One example we commonly refer to is a dishwasher who earns $9 per hour.
 He earns the same amount of money whether he washes 95 dishes in an hour or 100.

 In other words, effort ≠ outcome.